 The above conditions are considered part of the proper operation of the facility.
-If any of the above conditions are not met, the department shall be notified in writing, within five (5) days.
-Any noncompliance with the permit conditions or with state rules and regulations must be reported to the department as soon as possible after the facility becomes aware of the noncompliance condition.
-Failure to meet these requirements may result in monetary fines and/or revocation of this permit to operate.
+If any of the above conditions are not met, the department must be notified in writing, within five (5) days.
+Any noncompliance with the permit conditions or with state requirements must be reported to the department as soon as possible after the facility becomes aware of the noncompliance condition.
+Failure to meet these requirements may result in monetary penalties and/or revocation of this permit.